 At the Medical Center, five 12-foot trees are adjacent to the sidewalk at 1180 Welch Road near Pasteur Drive.
 Perhaps inspired by those, younger ones were planted in late 2013 in small groups in the median strips on Welch Road from that spot to Quarry Road, when the new Stanford Hospital and Packard Children’s Hospital were being constructed.
 Five specimens noted on Campus Drive at the Taube Tennis Stadium in October 2005 are no longer present.

 In Palo Alto, see a fine example at 1820 Cowper Street.
 A beautiful multitrunked specimen at 1441 Edgewood Drive was removed in 2019.

 Name derivation: Tristaniopsis – Jules Tristan (1776–1861), French botanist, with Greek opsis (likeness), referring to the similarity to Tristania; laurina – resembling Laurus.

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
 John Rawlings added the Taube locations ca. 2005.
-Sairus Patel inserted the current accepted name for Leptospermum ericoides Jul 2019.
-Sairus Patel added Welch Road median locations, noted removals; all locations now up to date (Jul 2020).
+Current accepted name for Leptospermum ericoides inserted (Jul 2019, SP).
+Welch Road median locations added, removals noted; all locations up to date (Jul 2020, SP).